siued/ExtractCompare-Wildbook-database-conversion/src/log.md

 **28.5**
 - working on GUI
 - reading HotSpotter algorithm research paper
-- reading wildbook source code to find algorithm configurationf lags because they aren't listed anywhere
+- reading wildbook source code to find algorithm configuration flags because they aren't listed anywhere
 - made a list of the config flags found, though they were found mostly in tests or directly inside the codebase
 - started testing config flags to see if they even work: vsone throws errors, vsmany is the standard algorithm, smk is a different algorith i think
 - other flags like fg_on and sv_on do give different results, so they will need to be tested

+**29.5**
+- it's my birthday :)
+- started working on testing the algorithm configuration flags
+- 600 pics from field db aren't getting any detections, have to look into that
+- testing the algorithm will take a very long time, will have to look into reducing the number of images being tested in order to get any results in time

+**2.6**
+- working on gui, debugging and testing